A record of how a private system became a public one.

 Years compress without asking permission.

 RADIX stops being an aspiration.
 This becomes about finishing what I committed to before time decides for me.
+About being a father who finishes what he starts.

 This is when the book finally appears.